SLKone/SLKone.github.io/_posts/2021-05-16-Spotlight-Interview-Dr-Sridhar-Balasubramanian.md

 Now you raise a very interesting sub point over there about entrepreneurs doing stuff.
 And that directly relates to the conversation that we are just having because entrepreneurs are able to do this better because they have no history.
 They are starting off from a different base compared to established companies out there that have established technology managers with years of experience, who have grown up, so to say, thinking about the industry and competition and technology in certain ways.
 But entrepreneurs don't carry that baggage of history.
 As a result of which, sometimes – not always, entrepreneurship is always risky – sometimes they're really able to strike the vein of gold so to say, because they're looking in places that have not been prospected by traditional firms.

 **Q: You talked about attachment to history as an obstacle to peripheral vision.
 How would you answer the objection that time is scarce, and resources are strained?
-And that as a manager, I can't spend this time dedicated to looking all around if I've got fires to put out in my
+And that as a manager, I can't spend this time dedicated to looking all around if I've got fires to put out in my business?**

 A: What I believe, at least in my experience, is that the greatest leaders of today are those who are simultaneously strategic and tactical.
 So, they are focused on achieving the next quarter's goals and next half yearly goals, annual goals, etc., But they are also thinking about what the world is going to look like five to ten years from today and helping prepare the firm for that future.
 And that's where this whole notion of strategic thinking and looking at peripheral vision and all of that comes in.
 If you succumb to the pressures of doing everything on a day-to-day basis and spend all your time fighting the daily fires, you never have the time to think about things differently or innovate and gather the peripheral vision and insights that emerge from there.